Control 2.5: Data Minimization and Grounding Scope

 | Data Access Governance (Purview) | Visibility into overshared sites and recommendations | Monitoring: Identify and remediate oversharing |

-| SharePoint Advanced Management (SAM) | Restrict access to sites, data access governance reports | Management: Control site-level permissions at scale |
+| SharePoint Advanced Management (SAM) | Restricted access controls, lifecycle management, and data access governance reports | Management: Control site-level permissions at scale |

 | Microsoft Graph Permissions | User-level graph permissions that Copilot inherits | Foundation: Copilot can only access what user can access |